-• There are well established mechanisms in place to support the detection of risk with an active Adult Protection Committee formal arenas to discuss individual cases causing concern.
+• There are well established mechanisms in place to support the detection of risk with an active Adult Protection Committee overseeing the work.
+There is good multi-agency working within formal arenas to discuss individual cases causing concern.
 Transitions group in place for Learning Disability Services to manage childhood support to adult support.
 Ongoing work to review services to make effective use of limited and reducing budgets.
 Chief Officers Group provides assurrance on the effectiveness of the Adult Protection Committee.